 NOTE: Wine Guardian units are factory assembled and tested prior to shipment.
 The Wine Guardian Ducted Split System consists of two separate components, the Wine Guardian fan coil and condensing unit.
-These ship from separate manufacturing facilities and therefore may not arrive on the same date and time.

 Each Wine Guardian component is shipped in a corrugated box.
 A shipment may include one or more boxes containing accessories.